Muzaffarnagar: Religion

-Muzaffarnagar city is governed by Municipal Council which comes under the remit of the Muzaffarnagar Urban Agglomeration.
-The city's population is 392,451; the urban/metropolitan population is 494,792, of which 261,338 are males and 233,454 are females.

 Language

 The Khariboli dialect is the native tongue of the city which resembles the Haryanvi dialect of adjoining Haryana.
-The official languages of Hindi and English are also widely understood.
+The official languages of Hindi, Urdu and English are also widely understood.

 Economy

-Sugar and jaggery production are important industries in the district.
+Sugar and Muzaffarnagar jaggery production are important industries in the district.
 As a result of the farming activities around, the city is an important hub of jaggery trading business.

 Muzaffarnagar is an industrial city with sugar, steel and paper being the major industries.
 District Muzaffarnagar has 8 sugar mills.
 More than 40% of the region's population is engaged in agriculture.
 According to Economic Research firm Indicus Analytics, Muzaffarnagar has the highest agricultural GDP in Uttar Pradesh, as well as UP's largest granary.

 Healthcare

 Muzaffaranagar has both public and private healthcare system.
 The District hospital is the major government hospital in the city along with several general practitioners in the city.
 The city is also catered by a private medical college (Muzaffarnagar Medical College) on the outskirts of the city.